thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 kubectl get events --field-selector involvedObject.kind=Node kubectl delete events --field-selector involvedObject.kind=Node
 ```

+#### ImageInspectError
+If the pod shows this ImageInspectError state, you may be missing the /etc/containers/registries.conf.
+You can add that or qualify the image with "docker.io/"  or the correct registry.

 #### oc new-project image-stream command don't work
 See https://github.com/redhat-et/microshift/issues/240